 Database assistant jobs near South Bank, Greater London

-- A positive can-do attitude
+- A positive attitude and the ability to problem solve

 The client requests no contact from agencies or media sales.